Sagouma-Sofiane/Sagouma-Sofiane/README.md

 ✔️  I like having time to think my ideas through carefully, challenging common sense as well as my own assumptions.

+## 💡 What Sets Me Apart:

+🚀 Remote work aficionado.
+I believe in the power of distributed teams.
+🌍 A global mindset, collaborating with talent from around the world.
+🚧 Agile advocate, adapting quickly to changing requirements.
+💬 Strong communication skills.
+I'm an active participant in remote meetings.
+🧩 Problem-solving is my passion, and I love a good coding challenge.

 ## 🛠️ Skills and technologies

 | Skill                 | Associated technologies                                                                                                                                                                                                                   |